bagisto/bagisto-docs/create_package.md

 All of the Laravel contracts live in their own GitHub repository.
 This provides a quick reference point for all available contracts, as well as a single, decoupled package that may be utilized by package developers.

+**Note** : *For more details check* ***[Laravel Contracts](https://laravel.com/docs/5.8/contracts)***

 ##### Repositories

+Generally, we wrote all of our application logic in the controller.
+There’s an alternative approach of development that abstracts some calls into PHP classes called Repositories.
+The idea is that we can decouple models from controllers and assign readable names to complicated queries

+This file defines our Repository class.
+Instances of this class have a model property that we tie to an Eloquent model.
+Once this is bound in the constructor we can call Eloquent methods like findOrFail, update or all from the class methods.

 ##### Proxies

+Proxies as their name state, will drive you to the actual model class.
+The concept of model proxies has been introduced. because to override the main functionality of existing Model.
+It is a type of model inheritance without creating a new table in Database.

 ##### Store data through Repository <a id="store-data-through-repository"></a>